NahumTadesse/SWEPROJECT/README.md

 # Project Requirements Overview

 In this section, we delve into the detailed requirements provided by our client.
-We have created done a Requirements Analysis and Elicitation, written detailed reuirements, and made a use-case diagram and a decsion table.
+We have created a Requirements Analysis and Elicitation, written detailed reuirements,made a use-case diagram, and a decsion table.

 ## Requirements :
 - **Requirements Ellication**: Here we have notes from the customer meeting.
 [Requirements Analysis and Elicitation](Project_Deliverables/docs/Elicitation.md)